VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ### Without learning

-Let's do the same thing again (but with `-q`, but this time show the effect if we don't learn from what happens.
-The ctr never improves are we just hover around 0.2.
+Let’s do the same thing again, but with `-q`.
+This step shows the effect if we don’t learn from what happens.
+The CTR never improves, and we hover around 0.2.

 ```python
 # Instantiate learner in VW